YashpalAhlawat/Python-Coding-Standards/README.md

 Just a Repo for HactoberFest, It will have coding Standards which people follow

 Add coding standards which you are following as a part of your python developement.

+I will be merging all the PRs for the same.